Migraine vs. headache pain similarities and differences

-The differences between the pain of migraine and headache are that migraine pain has a throbbing quality, and many people report that even slight physical exertion (like walking up a flight of stairs) may worsen their pain.
+The differences between the pain of migraine and headache are that migraine pain has a throbbing quality, and many people report even slight physical exertion (such as walking up a flight of stairs) may worsen their pain.

-The only similarity between migraine and headaches are the pain with them.
+The only similarity between a migraine and a headache are that both cause pain.
 The headache may come on gradually or suddenly.

-Migraine is different from other headaches because it may cause symptoms like:
+Migraine is different from other headaches because it may cause symptoms including: